 BLET Auxiliary and LECMPA Scholarship Programs

-Established in 1991, the BLET Auxiliary Scholarship Program provides $1,000 scholarships to qualifying students who wish to pursue higher education.
-The Auxiliary also offers two $2,500 scholarships annually in collaboration with Locomotive Engineers and Conductors Mutual Protective Association (LECMA).
+Established in 1991, the BLET Auxiliary Scholarship Program provides $1,000 in scholarships to qualifying students who wish to pursue higher education.
+In addition, the Auxiliary also offers two $2,500 scholarships annually in collaboration with Locomotive Engineers and Conductors Mutual Protective Association (LECMPA).
 The two $2,500 scholarships are fully funded by LECMPA.

-To apply for an Auxiliary Scholarship award, the applicant must be a son, daughter, stepson, or stepdaughter of a BLET Auxiliary member and a Brotherhood of Locomotive Engineer and Trainmen member (living or deceased), with each being a member for at least one year.
-An exception has been made for those children of single-parent BLET members with at least one year of membership in the BLET and at least one year of membership as a BLET Auxiliary Associate Member.
+To apply for an Auxiliary Scholarship, the applicant must be a son, daughter, stepson, or stepdaughter of a BLET Auxiliary member and a BLET member (living or deceased), each being a member for at least one year.
+An exception has been made for those children of single-parent BLET members with at least one year of membership in the BLET and at least one year as a BLET Auxiliary Associate Member.
 To qualify for the LECMPA-funded scholarships, the BLET member in the family must also be a member of LECMPA for no less than one year.
 Children of an unmarried BLET member who has been an Associate Member of the BLET Auxiliary for at least one year are also eligible.

-In addition, applicants must be accepted for admission by an accredited university, college, trade school, or institute of higher learning.
-Recipients are chosen on the basis of academic record, leadership, character, and personal achievement.
+Applicants must be accepted for admission by an accredited university, college, trade school, or institute of higher learning.
+Recipients are chosen based on academic record, leadership, character, and personal achievement.

 Important: For high school seniors entering an institute of higher learning for the first time, a copy of ACT or SAT scores and a current copy of cumulative grade point average (GPA) must accompany the application.
 For graduate students or students returning to an institute of higher learning, a copy of last term’s (or most current) GPA must accompany the application.
 Applications submitted without these documents will not be considered.

-Completed applications must be received by BLET Auxiliary Secretary Lawana Poss no later than April 1, 2021.
+Completed applications must be received by BLET Auxiliary Secretary Jodi Wallace by April 1, 2023.
 Applications received after that date will not be considered.

-For questions, please contact Lawana Poss (email@example.com).
-Applications, instructions for scholarships, and mailing address for submission may be found on the Auxiliary website at http://www.bletauxiliary.net.
+For questions, please contact Jodi Wallace (email@example.com).
+Applications, instructions for scholarships, and a mailing address for submission may be found on the Auxiliary website at http://www.bletauxiliary.net .

 • • •